KWChen1997/hashmap/README.md

 	- expand the bucket size of the map and rehashing
 	- Return Value
 		- If success, 0 will be returned.
 If failed, 1 will be returned.
-- void printmap(struct map *map);
-	- Print out all the entries in the map